DisCoTec/discotec.github.io/2020/attendees.md

 **Download and install the Zoom client if not yet installed.**

+## Joining a Webinar

 An ongoing Zoom webinar can be joined by following these instructions.
-Individuals who plan to attend the tutorials should, **in addition**, observe the instructions [below](#Tutorials).

-1. To join a webinar, click the `Click Here to Join` link that you received in your email communication.
+1. Click the `Click Here to Join` link that you received in your email communication.

     ![Email Invite](screenshots/invite.png){:height="75%" width="75%"}